Charlton Athletic W.F.C.: Rehabilitation (2011–2021)

-Following an unsuccessful bid to enter the new Women's Super League that was formed in 2013–14, the club played in the FA Women's Premier League, Southern Division.
-An FA requirement at the time of the bid was that applicant clubs were to be a separate legal entity.
+The club finished their first season back in the National Division in fifth place.
+In the following season they were unable to improve, finishing in a disappointing seventh place after Mortimer stepped down.
+The club made an application to enter the new breakaway Women's Super League in 2013, although it was unsuccessful as an FA requirement at the time of the bid was that applicant clubs were to be a separate legal entity.
 This led to the formation of Charlton Athletic Women's Football Club Limited on 9 February 2013.
-The majority shareholder is Stephen King, CEO of PHSC plc.
-CAWFC won the FA Women's Premier League Cup in 2015, beating Sheffield FC 4–2 on penalties after it was 0–0 at the end of extra time in the final held at Nuneaton Borough FC's ground.
+The club remained affiliated with Charlton Athletic and the Community Trust.
+The majority shareholder was Charlton fan and local businessman Stephen King, CEO of PHSC plc.
+CAWFC won the FA Women's Premier League Cup in 2015, beating Sheffield F.C.
+4–2 on penalties after it was 0–0 at the end of extra time in the final held at Nuneaton Borough F.C.'s ground.
 The club made the final again in 2017 but were defeated by Tottenham Hotspur Ladies 4–3 on penalties after a scoreless match and extra time.
+In the 2017–18 FA Women's Premier League, Charlton were champions of the FA Women's National League South and defeated Northern champions Blackburn Rovers 2–1 in the Championship play-off, to win promotion to the FA Women's Championship.